kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 example, a cloud provider controller could populate this based upon information from the cloud provider API.

-In the kubelet case, each kubelet publishes kubelet publishes a set of `ResourceSlice` objects to the API server with content provided by the corresponding DRA drivers running on its node.
-Access control through the node authorizer ensures that the kubelet running on one node is not allowed to create or modify `ResourceSlices` belonging to another node.
-A `nodeName` field in each `ResourceSlice` object is used to determine which objects are managed by which kubelet.
+In the kubelet case, each driver running on a node publishes a set of `ResourceSlice` objects to the API server for its own resources, using its connection to the apiserver.
+Access control through a validating admission policy can ensure that the drivers running on one node are not allowed to create or modify `ResourceSlices` belonging to another node.
+The `nodeName` and `driverName` fields in each `ResourceSlice` object are used to determine which objects are managed by which driver instance.

-**NOTE:**  `ResourceSlices` are published separately for each driver, using whatever version of the `resource.k8s.io` API is supported by the kubelet.
-That same version is then also used in the gRPC interface between the kubelet and the DRA drivers providing content for those objects.
-It might be possible to support version skew (= keeping kubelet at an older version than the control plane and the DRA drivers) in the future, but currently this is out of scope.

 Embedded inside each `ResourceSlice` is the representation of the resources managed by a driver according to a specific "structured model".
 In the example